aclai-lab/piton/README.md

 `php artisan vendor:publish --tag=iris-config`

 This will create a file called `iris.php` in your project `config` directory.
-Then, you have to rename it `piton.php`: this config file equals to a piton configuration based on the iris dataframe!
+This config file equals to a problem configuration based on the iris dataframe!

 Now, you can try to use one of our learners.
 For example, let's try to use PRip.
 First, we have to publish its configuration file via: